UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/README.md

 3. Run `docker compose -f docker-compose.yml up -d`
 4. Visit `localhost:3000` in your browser

+### Nodemailer and .env files
+Currently, the .env files for our project exist in our repo.
+We know this may be a security issue however since the repo is only between our client and ourselves we found it easier to manage our repo activities by having the information easily accessible.
+The nodemailer functions use a designated peer-grade Gmail account made specifically for this application however the user may wish to change the details.
+When/if you do that, please ensure an app password is enabled and linked through the preferred gmail account and update the nodemailer credentials on the .env files.
+The .env file also includes the current credentials needed for running the database connections.

 ## 🌟 Features

 ### 👥 For Students